 If a salary increase is granted to an employee listed in Section 2.3 and who is entitled to a pension, the increase is not pensionable.
 If the employment has terminated due to retirement, however, the salary increase must be pensionable.

 5.2 Notice of pensionable salary

-The companies must report any pensionable salary increase to Collectum and PRI under Section 1.3 from 1 December 2020 and 1 May 2022, respectively.
+The companies must report any pensionable salary increase to Collectum or PRI under Section 1.3 from 1 May 2023 and 1 May 2024, respectively.

 Negotiation procedure in connection with salary review